isomerpages/moe-kranjisec/_future-ready-learning/Academic Studies/Aesthetics.md

 ### Student Initiated-Learning, SLS (3D Printer)

-For this year, as part of Student-Initiated Learning (SIL), the D&amp;T unit embarked on the designing and fabricating using the 3D printer.
+For this year, as part of Student-Initiated Learning (SIL), the D&T unit embarked on the designing and fabricating using the 3D printer.
 The students were taught 3D digital app using the Paint 3D, converting the final digitalised idea into the 3D printer for making.
 It was an exciting journey for students who used the 3D for the first time in school.

 <img style="width:60%" src="/images/DNT%2011.jpg">
 <center>Students learning to use the Paint 3D</center>